What Condition Is My Folding Knife In

 DAVID’S BLADES FOLDING KNIFE CONDITION CHART

 1. Knives in this category are still factory new.
-Never sharpened, never used and never carried.
+Never sharpened and never used.

 a.
 All blades shall still have the original factory polished finish, no scratches, rust, pitting or tarnish.

-d.
-All tang markings shall be clearly readable without any signs of wear.
+b.
+All tang markings shall be clearly readable without signs of wear.

-e.
-Blade etchings by the manufacturer, shall still be in factory condition with no signs of wear.
+c.
+Blade etchings by the manufacturer, shall still be in factory condition without signs of wear.

 a.
 Must still have the original factory finish with absolutely no scratches, rust, pitting or tarnish.